godopy/godopy/PYTHON_INTRO.md

 The pure Python API is differs from the Cython API in the following ways:
 * Compilation is not required
 * Python wrappers should be used in place of native C++ classes
-* GDNative library file must be called exactly `gdlibrary.py` and located above the Godot project directory
+* GDNative library file must be called exactly `gdlibrary.py` and located in a directory which contains the target Godot project

 ## Getting started

 Please follow the instructions from [Cython intro](/CYTHON_INTRO.md#getting-started) to build PyGodot.

-Simple `pip install pygodot` setup will be available the future versions.
+Simple `pip install pygodot` setup will be available in the future versions.

 ### Creating pure Python GDNative extension